meghprkh/force-quit/README.md

 force-quit
 ==========

-Gnome Shell Extension To Add Force Quit button
+Gnome Shell Extension to add Force Quit Button

 About
 =====

 Adds a force quit button which launches xkill.

-If you click it by mistake right click to undo or click on the panel.
+On accidental click, right click to undo or click on the panel.

-You can customize its position by tweaking line 27 of extension.js
+Customize position by tweaking line 27 of extension.js

 Tip
 =====

-You can right-click anywhere or click on the top panel to abort the kill.
+Right-click anywhere or click on the top panel to abort the kill.

 Installation
 ============